recent posts

 Overview

-Object-Relational Mapping (ORM) is a technique for interacting with databases using object-oriented programming principles.
-Instead of writing raw SQL queries, developers use ORM libraries like SQLAlchemy and Django ORM to define database interactions with Python code.
-ORMs simplify database management, improve code readability, and reduce the risk of SQL injection vulnerabilities.
-This article provides an in-depth exploration of how to use SQLAlchemy and Django ORM to manage database operations in Python effectively.
+Object-Relational Mapping (ORM) is a technique that enables developers to interact with databases using object-oriented programming principles instead of writing raw SQL queries.
+ORMs like SQLAlchemy and Django ORM simplify database management, improve code readability, and enhance security by mitigating SQL injection vulnerabilities.

 What is an ORM?